 The Atlantic humpback migration is a predictable event, yet the number of sightings does vary by year.
 During good years, whales are spotted almost every day and in-water encounters are regular.
 Other years may not be quite as rewarding.

-Snorkelling with Humpback Whales
+Snorkeling with Humpback Whales

 The Turks and Caicos is one of the few destinations where it’s feasible to snorkel with humpbacks (at least in non-freezing water!).
-Snorkelling encounters are certainly not guaranteed, yet the opportunity to do so often does occur.
+Snorkeling encounters are certainly not guaranteed, yet the opportunity to do so often does occur.

 In-water encounters are intended to be as low of an impact to whales as possible.
 As is often the case, the boat will stop a distance from the humpbacks, snorkelers will enter the water, and the whales will approach or pass on their own.